Lonelyduck-tba/Investigating-the-Solar-and-Wind-Generation-using-an-NESO-Dataset/README.md

 To export the query into PowerBI I had to create a table from my query, simply done by adding CREAT TABLE AS {table_name} on the first command line.
 In PowerBI I would create a new report by pressing the "Get Data from other Sources" option and choosing Postgresql Database.
 I would then connect to the database by inputing the server, database, username(postgres) and password and then selecting which table I wanted to to load, which was {table_name}.

-**Creating the PowerBI Report***
+**Creating the PowerBI Report**

 Creating the report had me use the line chart, column chart and card visuals.
+I presented the findings through interactive visualizations, charts, and dashboards.
+In addition, I have prepared a comprehensive report that documents every step of my analysis, making it easier for others to comprehend and reproduce the process.